micropython/micropython/README.rst

 -  tracks MicroPython's releases (not master).
 -  floats (aka decimals) are enabled for all builds.
 -  error messages are translated into 10+ languages.
+-  does not support concurrency within Python (including interrupts and threading).
+Some concurrency is achieved with native modules for tasks that require it such as audio file playback.

 Behavior
 ~~~~~~~~